ChronoXS/Infinity_Warfare_of_Mummies_V1/README.md

 There are mummies continuously spawning corners of the map, you have to shoot and kill them thus gain score points, game gets faster with every mummy.
 When a mummy hits you, you lost one health, you have three healths.
 When all healths finish, you lost.

 # Coding
 I use Python and Pygame, you can check .py file for sourcecode.
+DENEME